I Was There

 When I say everyone, I mean EVERYONE.
 Wherever you went you saw baseball royalty.
 Mays, Aaron, Musial… Nolan Ryan, Johnny Bench, Ozzie Smith… George Brett, Rickey Henderson, Frank Robinson…

-Everywhere you looked at the game or around town, another Hall of Famer or future Hall of Famer was hanging out.
+Everywhere you looked at Fenway or even just walking around town, another Hall of Famer or future Hall of Famer was hanging out.

-For a couple of kids who spent their formative years memorizing Beckett’s baseball card guides, it was like Night at the Museum, where all of my brother and mine’s favorite cards came to life.
+For a couple of kids who spent their formative years memorizing Topps baseball cards, it was like Night at the Museum, where all of my brother and mine’s favorite cards came to life.
 I’ll never forget it.

 Personally, Pedro is my favorite Red Sox player of all time.
 Was then.
 Is now.
 Every start was an event for me in those days.
 Was he gonna strike out 10?
 15?
 Maybe 20?
 How many guys was he gonna make swing and miss for a third strike?
 Is he gonna throw a perfect game?
 Is he gonna toss Don Zimmer to the ground by his ears?